usagitoneko97/usagitoneko97.github.io/_posts/fruits.markdown

 Just when Orange was going to speak up, the boy silently pushed his dad inside, while muttering something.

 'Look John, I know school is though for you.
 But you have to keep going.
-Don't joke like that.
+Don't make a joke like that.
 It's sad for your dad you know'.

 'No dad what are you saying.
 There are three fruits trying to talk to me.
 And they wanted me to eat them!'